gildas-lormeau/simple-cdp/README.md

 console.log(result.value);
 ```

-You can also create a `CDP` instance automatically and manage the session ID.
+You can also manage the session ID with auto-attached targets.
 ```js
 // import the module (replace with "simple-cdp" if using NPM) import { cdp } from "@simple-cdp/simple-cdp";